 Key points to remember

-- Testicular cancer is highly curable, especially when it is found early.
+- Testicular cancer is highly curable.

 - Lymph node surgery and chemotherapy are the surest ways to keep cancer from coming back.
 But surgery and chemotherapy have risks and side effects.
 Surveillance lets you avoid these risks and side effects, or at least lets you put them off for a while.